Auerilas/ecopy/README.rst

 .. image:: https://zenodo.org/badge/17555/Auerilas/ecopy.svg
    :target: https://zenodo.org/badge/latestdoi/17555/Auerilas/ecopy

 **EcoPy** provides tools for ecological data analyses.
-In general, it focuses on multivariate data analysis, which can be useful in any field, but with particular attention to those methods widely used in ecology. `The homepage, with full documentation and examples, can be found here <http://ecopy.readthedocs.org>`_
+In general, it focuses on multivariate data analysis, which can be useful in any field, but with particular attention to those methods widely used in ecology. `The homepage, with full documentation and examples, can be found here <http://ecopy.readthedocs.io>`_

 Install via 'pip install ecopy'

 What's New
 =======
-0.1.1
+0.1.2
 --------
 - More Python 3.x compatibility
-- Fixed the transform function to not alter the original data matrix
+- Fix typos in code and examples

 License